Sabrinas Organizing

 Use the space above and around the doors and windows in your home.

-And, the last one of my book storage (Affiliate Link) solutions always amazes me.
+And, the last one of my book storage (affiliate) solutions always amazes me.
 I love the look.
 It makes the door a focal point.
-Look for space around windows and doors adjacent to a wall since you may not be able to fit other pieces of furniture (Affiliate Link) in that area.
+Look for space around windows and doors adjacent to a wall since you may not be able to fit other pieces of furniture (affiliate) in that area.

 bookshelves around the door and above the door